scikit-learn-contrib/metric-learn/README.rst

 **Optional dependencies**

-- For SDML, convergence will be better in some cases with skggm (install from commit `a0ed406 <https://github.com/skggm/skggm/commit/a0ed406586c4364ea3297a658f415e13b5cbdaf8>`_).
+- For SDML, using skggm will allow the algorithm to solve problematic cases (install from commit `a0ed406 <https://github.com/skggm/skggm/commit/a0ed406586c4364ea3297a658f415e13b5cbdaf8>`_).
 -  For running the examples only: matplotlib